 The homepage features a search bar at the top with the placeholder 'Explore Britannica School (start typing!)'.
-Below the search bar is a large image of Jupiter's Great Red Spot.
-To the left of the search bar is a sidebar with a 'SCIENCE IN PICTURES' section for a '17th-Century Celestial Map' by Andreas Cellarius.
-The map is a detailed astronomical illustration of the solar system.
-Below the map are sections for 'ARTICLES', 'IMAGES AND VIDEOS', and 'BIOGRAPHIES'.
-The 'ARTICLES' section shows an image of the Pont du Gard.
-The 'IMAGES AND VIDEOS' section shows images of a lion and a person speaking at a podium.
-The 'BIOGRAPHIES' section shows a person at a podium.
-At the bottom of the homepage is a 'My Britannica' button and a 'MY CONTENT' link.
+Below the search bar is a large image of Jupiter with several moons.
+To the left of the main content area is a sidebar with a yellow logo.
+The main content area includes a section titled 'SCIENCE IN PICTURES' with the heading '17th-Century Celestial Map'.
+It features a historical map of the solar system and links to other science and math media.
+Below this are sections for 'ARTICLES' (with an image of the Pont du Gard), 'IMAGES AND VIDEOS' (with images of a lion and a map), 'BIOGRAPHIES' (with an image of Martin Luther King Jr.), and 'CANADA IN FOCUS' (with an image of a forest).
+At the bottom is a 'My Britannica' button and a 'MY CONTENT' link.